Making peace with my laugh lines.

 Believe it or not, this was not said to insult or offend me.
 It was as a compliment of sorts, and from where my dear and long-lost friend was sitting, quite sincere.

-The truth is, after working in the beauty industry for nigh on 25 years or more, we’d both developed a kind of ‘beautyspeak’.
+The truth is, after working in the beauty industry for nearly 25 years, we’d both developed a language that we both understood.

-Using just the right turn of phrase to describe what is there, but must never be spoken of, can be quite the art form.
+Using just the right turn of phrase to describe what’s there, but must never be spoken of, can be quite the art form.

-I’ve come to understand, that to embrace our vulnerability and let it show for all to see is not only liberating but quite healthy.
+I’ve come to understand that embracing our vulnerability and letting it show for all to see is not only liberating but quite healthy.

-Maybe you don’t care about your long laugh lines or wrinkles, maybe your sensitive spot comes in the form of the battle scars left from teenage acne, or what was once a lovely tan has now turned into blotchy, uneven pigmentation and you hate it.
+Maybe you don’t care about your long laugh lines or wrinkles, maybe your sensitivity comes from the battle scars left from teenage acne, or what was once a lovely tan has now turned into blotchy, uneven pigmentation, and you hate it.
 Or, it’s something else.
 Your dress size?
 Your hair?

-It’s exhausting, but right or wrong, there is truth here.
+It’s exhausting, but right or wrong, there’s a truth to be uncovered.

 But in my defence.
 Isn’t a little bit of vanity and ego the very thing that gets us up every morning, gives us the motivation to keep striving to achieve and hopefully contribute something good in the world before we exit?
 It’s just a question and one to which I don’t have an answer.